kjepo/papers/C-optimizer/README.md

 to registers in the M1 ARM processor.
-Granted, this is quite a mess with <tt>goto</tt>-statements but we can see that the two recursive calls to <tt>fib</tt> have been translated into something with only one recursive call!
+Granted, this is quite a mess with <tt>goto</tt>-statements but we can see that the two recursive calls to <tt>fib</tt> have been translated into something with only one recursive call.
 What's going on here?!
 </p>
 <p>
 Let us first clear up the code to get rid of the <tt>goto</tt>-statements.